cookie-munster/cookie-munster.github.io/_pages/about.md

 > Assisted in creating data and maps for clients in development & real estate.

 ## <i class="fa fa-flask"></i> | Research
-### Oxford School of Geography & The Environment
+### University of Oxford
-MPhil Research: Jun 2018 - Present
+Environmental Change Institute MPhil Research: Jun 2018 - Sept 2019
-> Graduate thesis research into cartography and the use of maps for policy by political leaders.
+> Graduate thesis research into cartography, data visualization, and the influence of maps in policy decision making.

-Rhodes Artificial Intelligence Lab: Oct 2017 - Present
+Rhodes Artificial Intelligence Lab: Oct 2017 - Sept 2019
-> team research into the intersection of social science, data and AI
+> team research into the intersection of social science, data and AI.

 ### University of South Carolina
 USC Biogeography & National Park Service